athulrajvsovgu/LSFRoomSkillAlexa/README.md

 # Alexa LSF Room Management Skill using ASK Python SDK

-This Alexa skill is to manage rooms through the [LSF Portal](https://lsf.ovgu.de/qislsf/rds?state=extendedRoomSearch&type=1&next=extendedRoomSearch.vm&nextdir=ressourcenManager&searchCategory=detailedRoomSearch&asi=).
+This Alexa skill is to manage rooms through the **[LSF Portal]**(https://lsf.ovgu.de/qislsf/rds?state=extendedRoomSearch&type=1&next=extendedRoomSearch.vm&nextdir=ressourcenManager&searchCategory=detailedRoomSearch&asi=).
 The skill prompts the user for necessary inputs and provides appropriate results as can be viewed through the image below.
 This skill has the following capabilities:-
 * Search and reserve a room on specified date and time
 * Search and reserve a room immediately
 * Cancel reservations
+* Welcome back message with reservation details for the user if any exist

 The LSF Room Reservation portal looks as below.
 Options below gives detailed documentation on the various intents.